dhutchison/dhutchison.github.io/_posts/2023-01-21-counting-sensors-in-home-assistant.markdown

 date: 2023-01-21 00:30
 slug: counting-sensors-in-home-assistant
 ---
 I have been building up my Home Assistant dashboard for a while, mostly using [Mushroom Cards][mushroom-cards].
-My main dashboard started off largely inspired by [this Everything Smart Home][youtube-video] tutorial and has continued to evolve as I have thought of new ways to make it more useful.
+My main dashboard started off largely inspired by this [Everything Smart Home tutorial][youtube-video] and has continued to evolve as I have thought of new ways to make it more useful.

 At the very top of my dashboard I have a few informational chips: